-A tiki cocktail to warm you up in the chilly weather!
+A pineapple tiki cocktail to warm you up in the chilly weather!

 When most people think of a tropical or tiki cocktail, they usually are thinking of sipping a drink by a pool on a warm summer’s day, but if you are like us and live in a spot where winter will chill you to the bone, its really nice to have a cocktail that brings a little bit of that tropical warmth to chase away a chill!
 Of course, one thing that is kind of ironic about these tropical drinks is that they are full of great fall and winter flavors like fresh citrus and warm spices like star anise, cardamom, cinnamon, and even allspice!

-Throw a couple of these great winter flavors into the mix and before you know it, you will have a great cocktail like our Fall in Paradise that can chase a chill away!
+Throw a couple of these great winter flavors into the mix and before you know it, you will have a great cocktail like our Fall in Paradise that can chase a chill away with the aged rum!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.